saimanojbera/My_Behavioral_Bot/README.md

-# 🤖 Saimanoj's Voice Bot
+# 🤖 Saimanoj's Behavioral Bot

 This is a personalized voice-enabled chatbot designed as part of the Stage 1 interview assessment for the **Generative AI Developer** role at **Home.LLC**.
 The bot answers behavioral questions as *Saimanoj Bera*, leveraging a structured JSON profile and OpenAI’s GPT-4 API, all wrapped in a conversational chat interface using Streamlit.